12. Binary operations

 w_sum = binary_op_manager(w_fg,w_bg,@plus,true);

-Last parameter of binary_op_manager set to true disables sorting pixels in bins while performing binary operations.
+If the last parameter of binary_op_manager is set to true it disables sorting pixels in bins while performing binary operations.

 Warning